 “Now’s not a good time, ladies…” he answered, attempting to disentangle himself from their embrace.

-His response was unheeded.
+His response went unheeded.
 A small Canon was procured from a purse, and the two young women took quick turns posing with him, leaning up to kiss him on the cheek, leaving lipstick marks while he succumbed to draping an arm around their waists, flashing his teeth-glistening smile as he simultaneously kept close watch on the interaction across the lobby.
 Audra had her hand on Travis’ forearm and was stepping up on her toes to speak close to his ear.
-From Travis’ stoic expression, it was impossible to determine the mood of the conversation, whether positive or negative, but his eyes remained glued to Ben’s throughout the duration.
+From Travis’ stoic expression, it was impossible to determine the mood of the conversation.
+Whether positive or negative, his eyes remained focused on Ben throughout the duration.

 “We’re staying in room 225, if you’d like to come by for a bit…” One of the gals whispered this into his ear while her lips grazed his lobe.
 He shooed her away as though she was a gnat hovering too close.
 When his eyes flipped back across the lobby, he discovered that Travis and Audra had parted ways – Travis heading down the long hallway that led past the spa and fitness center and Audra toward the front entrance.
 With a flick of her hand, she motioned for Ben to follow her.

-Hoisting his belongings back up into his arms and pulling his suitcase across the carpet behind him, he raced across the lobby, pushing through the large revolving door, careful not to smack his snowboard against the glass.
+Hoisting his belongings back up into his arms and pulling his suitcase across the carpet behind him, he raced across the lobby.
+Pushed through the large revolving door, careful not to smack his snowboard against the glass panel.
 Outside, the air was warm, the sun bright, the front drive bustling with activity.
 Bryan stood near the rear passenger door of the shiny black Lincoln, waiting, while the driver stood near the front.

 “What did you say to Travis?”
-Ben insisted, catching up with Audra.
+Ben insisted as he caught up with Audra.

 Without pausing, she replied, “That’s between me and him.”